Things to Know About Monkeypox

 Monkeypox facts were written by Charles Patrick Davis, MD, PhD

-- Monkeypox is a rare viral disease, mainly reported in central and western Africa and first discovered in 1958 and has had about 11 outbreaks since then, including one in 2003 in the U.S. There at least two different genetic types.
+- Monkeypox is a rare viral disease, mainly reported in central and western Africa and first discovered in 1958 and has had about 11 outbreaks since then, including one in 2003 in the U.S. There are at least two different genetic types.

 - Signs and symptoms of monkeypox begin with fever, headaches, muscle aches, backache, chills, exhaustion, and swollen lymph nodes followed by the development of pox lesions that form scabs and then fall off.

-- In the U.S. outbreak, pets could have monkeypox symptoms and signs that range from minimal to having fever, cough, eye discharge, fatigue, and enlarged lymph nodes that progressed to pox lesions.
+- In the U.S. outbreak, pets could have monkeypox symptoms and signs that range from minimal to fever, cough, eye discharge, fatigue, and enlarged lymph nodes that progressed to pox lesions.

 - Monkeypox was first diagnosed by PCR assays from samples taken from a patient with monkeypox symptoms and the patient's pet rodent, a prairie dog.

 - The U. S. stated that in 2003 reported confirmed monkeypox infections were in Illinois, Indiana, Kansas, Missouri, and Wisconsin.

 - Monkeypox first came to the U.S. in a shipment of animals from Ghana that included six different African rodents, several of which were shown to be infected and were housed close to prairie dogs in an Illinois animal pet vendor.

 - Transmission of monkeypox occurs directly or indirectly by contact with an infected human or animal by a viral entrance through broken skin, respiratory tract, or mucous membranes.
 Also, contaminated droplets, bites or scratches, bush meat preparation, and other contaminated items like rodent bedding are other possible ways the virus may be transmitted.